Tries (Prefix Trees)

 public class TrieNode {

-public TrieNode[] children = new TrieNode[26];
+public TrieNode[] Children = new TrieNode[26];

-public bool isWord;
+public bool IsEndOfWord;

 }